noahbrenner/fresh_tomatillos/README.md

 ### Other Config-related Details

-* After making a change to the config file, you'll need to run `fresh_tomatillos` again to generate a new HTML file.
+* After making a change to a config file, you'll need to run `fresh_tomatillos` again to generate a new HTML file.

-* The config file must be saved using [UTF-8 encoding][utf-8], which any decent text editor should be able to do.
-This allows you to use just about any Unicode character in the config file (é ñ א).
+* A config file must be saved using [UTF-8 encoding][utf-8], which any decent text editor should be able to do.
+This allows you to include just about any Unicode character in the file (é ñ א).

-* Comments may be included in the config file.
-They must be on their own line and start with a `#` or `;` character.
+* Comments may be included in config files.
+Comments must be on their own line and start with a `#` or `;` character.
+Comments will not affect the generated webpage.

   ```ini
   # This is a valid comment